ManeFunction/romlm/README.md

     - You can install **rolm** through the [Homebrew](https://brew.sh/) formula for macOS users (if you have **brew** installed), typing `brew install romlm` in the Terminal. -->
 1) **Ready to use binaries (Mac and Windows)**
-    - Download ready-to-use binaries from the [GitHub Releases](https://github.com/ManeFunction/roms-library-manager/releases).
+    - Download ready-to-use binaries from the [GitHub Releases](https://github.com/ManeFunction/roms-library-manager/releases) and run it with `./romlm`.
 1) **Python script**
     - if you know how to work with Python scripts, venv, and dependencies, you can simply clone the repository and run `romlm.py`.
 In that way, feel free to modify the script for yourself as you want.